Abir-Reza/Abir-Reza/README.md

 - 🔭 I’m currently studying masters in Computer Science at Christian-Albrecht University of Kiel,Germany
 - 🌱 I’m currently learning technologies for Software Development
-- ⚡ Fun fact: I like travelling and meeting with new people and learn about their culture and history.
+- ⚡ Fun fact: I like travelling and meeting with new people and know about their culture and history.

 <br />